 For instance, Amazon’s ‘Deal of the Day’ achieves just that.

 4. Keep it crisp, concise, creative

-On top of keeping the CTA crisp, clear, and creative, ensure that the text and other content on your landing page isn’t too cluttered or heavy, such that it takes your customers’ focus away from the CTA.
+On top of keeping the call-to-action CTA crisp, clear, and creative, ensure that the text and other content on your landing page aren’t too cluttered or heavy, such that it takes your customers’ focus away from the CTA.

 Remember to only include content that is truly helpful and meaningful to your customers.
 This is your way of saying—“we value your time, and we value you”.

 People love clicking buttons, and all that you need to do is make it worthwhile for them.

 Pro-tip: If you’re planning on using a CTA button for your landing page, make sure to pick a colour that complements your webpage’s colour and design.
 Trust us, this trick always pays off.